ITAL 102 – The Florence Experience II

 – Read and understand written Italian texts (emails, dialogues, informative texts) about topics such as past events, weather conditions, house descriptions and personal habits.

-– Talk about free time and daily activities in Italian; invite, accept and decline invitations; talk about past events; describe persons, places and the weather in the past; talk about school, ongoing actions and future plans; express preferences and desires; give and ask for advice and suggestions; give orders.
+– Talk about free time and daily activities in Italian; invite, accept, and decline invitations; talk about past events; describe persons, places, and the weather in the past; talk about school, ongoing actions, and future plans; express preferences and desires; give and ask for advice and suggestions; give orders.

-– Write dialogues on daily situations and compositions on topics such as childhood memories, holidays, weekends, habits in the present and in the past; cities that the students have visited, suggestions for friends on what to see and do in Italy.
+– Write dialogues on daily situations and compositions on topics such as childhood memories, holidays, weekends, habits in the present and in the past; cities that the students have visited, and suggestions for friends on what to see and do in Italy.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.